RocketChat/docs-old/developer-guides/quick-start/README.md

 ## Installing Rocket.Chat for Developing

 ### On Linux/Mac

 You can run Rocket.Chat for development on a Linux or a Mac.
-In the following content we use Ubuntu 18.04LTS as example.
+The following intruction has been tested on a new ubuntu 18.04lts installation.

-During the building procedure, memory usage will be nearly 8G, so 4G memory may not be enough.
+During the build, memory usage will be nearly 8G, this is the minimum level of RAM recommended for development workstations.

+Note that there is no need to install mongo, nodejs, or npm on the base operating system.

+You may notice build WARNINGs related to _peer dependencies_  or other transitive dependencies.
+They are typically safe to ignore unless you are coding the feature or modules that require them.

 1. Install tools required